Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 You may need to log into GitHub in order to access the github pages.

 #### Fork the GitHub Repository
-To create a copy of the original "master" repository log into GitHub with your own account, navigate to this repository using the URL above and click the
+To create a copy of the original "master" repository within your repositories log into GitHub with your own account, navigate to this repository using the URL above and click the
 "fork" button at the top of the repository.
 This should provide you with a local copy in your repositories.

 Forking allows you to view and edit a copy of the repository without affecting the "master".